Investment mandate for CEO of Norges Bank Investment Management

 Ownership in a single listed real estate company shall not exceed 30 per cent.

 3.3.2 Non-listed real estate portfolio

-The non-listed real estate portfolio, ref. section 3.1.1. c) shall be well diversified in geography, sectors and properties.
-All weights shall be calculated by the use of net asset value of the non-listed part of the real estate portfolio, unless otherwise is specified below.
+The management of the non-listed real estate portfolio, ref. section 3.1.1. c) shall be well diversified in geography, sectors and properties.
+All weights shall be calculated by the use of net asset value of the non-listed real estate portfolio, unless otherwise is specified below.